 - Buying on Margin is an investment strategy where an investor purchases an asset, such as a stock, home, or financial instrument, by making a small down payment.

 - The purchased asset serves as collateral for the remaining unpaid balance, typically funded through a bank or brokerage firm loan.

 - Different types of margins are associated with Buying on Margin, including the initial, maintenance, variation, and clearing margins.
 These margins ensure that the investor has enough funds in their margin account to cover any losses or fluctuations in the asset’s value.

-Buying on Margin Example
+Buying On Margin Explained

-Types of Buying on Margin
+Video Explanation of Buying On Margin

 Let’s discuss the following types.

 - #1 – Initial Margin – The amount that must be deposited at the time when the contract is entered into is known as the Initial MarginInitial MarginInitial margin refers to the equity to be contributed by the investor trading on margin to the margin account, and it is expressed as a percentage of the total purchase price. .

 - #2 – Maintenance Margin – The investor is entitled to withdraw any balance in the margin account over the Initial Margin.
 To ensure that sufficient funds are available in a margin, a maintenance margin is set, which is lower than the Initial Margin.